rcalix1/LLM.c/README.md

 ## Notes

 * Remember the llm.c repro of the GPT-2 (124M) training run?
-It took 45 min on 8xH100.
-Since then, @kellerjordan0 (and by now many others) have iterated on that extensively in the new modded-nanogpt repo that achieves the same result, now in only 5 min!
-Love this repo 👏 600 LOC
+* It took 45 min on 8xH100.
+* Since then, @kellerjordan0 (and by now many others) have iterated on that extensively in the new modded-nanogpt repo that achieves the same result
+* now in only 5 min!
-* karpathy (@Andrej Karpathy) posted: Remember the llm.c repro of the GPT-2 (124M) training run?
-It took 45 min on 8xH100.
-Since then, @kellerjordan0 (and by now many others) have iterated on that extensively in the new modded-nanogpt repo that achieves the same result, now in only 5 min!
+* karpathy (@Andrej Karpathy) posted:
+* Remember the llm.c repro of the GPT-2 (124M) training run?
+* It took 45 min on 8xH100.
+* Since then, @kellerjordan0 (and by now many others) have iterated on that extensively in the new modded-nanogpt repo that achieves the same result,
-Love this repo 👏 600 LOC https://x.com/karpathy/status/1859305141385691508?s=51
+* now in only 5 min!